MicrosoftDocs/memdocs/memdocs/intune/enrollment/set-up-just-in-time-registration.md

 - M365-identity-device-management
 ---

-# Enable just in time registration in Microsoft Intune
+# Set up just in time registration in Microsoft Intune
 **Applies to iOS/iPadOS**

 Set up *just in time (JIT) registration* in Microsoft Intune to enable device users to initiate and complete device enrollment from a work or school app.
 The Intune Company Portal isn't required when using JIT registration.
 Instead, JIT registration utilizes the Apple single sign-on (SSO) extension to complete Entra ID registration and compliance checks.
 Registration and compliance checks can be fully integrated in a designated Microsoft or non-Microsoft app that's configured with the Apple single sign-on (SSO) app extension.
 The extension reduces authentication prompts during the device user's session and establishes SSO across the whole device.

-This article describes how to enable just-in-time (JIT) registration by creating an SSO app extension policy in the Microsoft Intune admin center.
+This article describes how to enable JIT registration by creating an SSO app extension policy in the Microsoft Intune admin center.

 ## Prerequisites
 JIT registration is supported with the following enrollment types: